blue-santa/arctic-miner-UAF/README.md

 A document that has many of the questions and answers about Phase 2 of the project.

-This file can be found in:
+This file can be found in the Google Drive:

 UAF Robotics > ISRU > Break the Ice Challenge > Phase 2 - 2022-23 > BTIL Phase 2 MEGANOTES

 #### Break the Ice Challenge MEGANOTES

+This file can be found in the Google Drive:

+UAF Robotics > ISRU > Break the Ice Challenge > Break the Ice Challenge MEGANOTES